Homeschooling Only Child

 Unlike homeschooling families of ten, only children don’t have a built in social network.
 However, contrary to popular belief, we do have opportunities to interact with others.

 My thoughts on homeschooling and socialization also apply to those who are homeschooling only one.
-Extended family, homeschooling support groups, and homeschooling activities can help these children develop friendships and conflict resolution skills.
+Extended family, homeschooling support groups, and homeschooling activities can help only children develop friendships and conflict resolution skills.

 Although some parents feel the need to fill their child's days with social engagements or surround the child with peers, it is important to give only children time to entertain themselves.
 Parents should also be mindful about serving as their child's constant companion.
-Children need freedom to think of solutions to their own problems and opportunities to learn from their mistakes.
+All children need alone time, freedom to think of solutions to their own problems and opportunities to learn from their mistakes.

-In a home school community that often applauds large families, parents of onlies should be careful not to make their children think they are at a disadvantage.
-When parents are content with the families they have, children will be as well.
+In a home school community that often applauds large families, parents of onlies may have to guard their hearts against feelings of isolation, and be careful not to make their children think they are at a disadvantage.
+When parents are content with the families they have, children will be as well!

 Return from Homeschooling Only Child to Homeschooling Articles